Video walkthrough: automated pull-request review for infrastructure-as-code changes in GitHub.

 - optional AI summary, generated with

-ai_summary_mode: askorai_summary_mode: agent, split into a short summary plus collapsible details
+ai_summary_mode: askorai_summary_mode: agent, split into a short summary plus collapsible details - optional

 Prompt-based merge gate